Meet Jessica Bäckman

 – It was a great challenge to drive on gravel, with a larger car, an all-new turn technique and significantly shorter races.

-What is the most fun part about TCR Europe?
+What is the most fun part about GT4 Europe?

 – Ever since I first started with gokart in 2006, I have always preferred to compete internationally instead of in Sweden.
-Racing in Europe is something extra, everything is much bigger, more cars, more people and other environments.
+International racing is something extra, everything is much bigger, more cars, more people and other environments.
 It’s prestigious but also fascinating with all the media and people that shows interest.
 The European competition has a good reputation in media.

 Describe your racing skills.